J.P. Crawford Player Props: Mariners vs. Angels

 Angels Pitching Rankings

-- The Angels have a 4.24 team ERA that ranks 18th among all MLB pitching staffs.
+- The Angels have a 4.27 team ERA that ranks 18th across all league pitching staffs.

-- The Angels rank 15th in baseball in home runs allowed (69 total, 1.1 per game).
+- Angels pitchers combine to rank 15th in baseball in home runs surrendered (70 total, 1.1 per game).

-- Sandoval makes the start for the Angels, his 12th of the season.
-He is 3-5 with a 4.14 ERA and 40 strikeouts in 58 2/3 innings pitched.
+- Canning gets the start for the Angels, his 10th of the season.
+He is 4-2 with a 4.47 ERA and 43 strikeouts in 48 1/3 innings pitched.

-- The left-hander's most recent time out was on Saturday against the Houston Astros, when he tossed 3 1/3 innings, surrendering six earned runs while allowing eight hits.
+- In his last time out on Sunday against the Houston Astros, the righty went six innings, giving up one earned run while surrendering four hits.

-- The 26-year-old has put up an ERA of 4.14, with 6.1 strikeouts per nine innings, in 11 games this season.
-Opponents have a .248 batting average against him.
+- In nine games this season, the 27-year-old has amassed an ERA of 4.47, with 8 strikeouts per nine innings.
+Opponents are hitting .245 against him.

 © 2023 Data Skrive.
 All rights reserved.